Posted on Saturday, May 20th, 2023 at 12:00 pm

 - Improper Use of Legal Authority: Even people with the legal power to restrain others, such as security guards or police officers, can be guilty of false imprisonment if they exceed their authority or detain someone without proper cause.

 These are just a few examples.
-If you’re unsure whether your experience counts as false imprisonment, it’s crucial to speak with a legal professional.
+Speaking with a legal professional is crucial if you’re unsure whether your experience counts as false imprisonment.

 Key differences between false imprisonment and other tort claims